monoteba/maya-tweener/README.md

 Download [tweener-install.py](https://github.com/mortenblaa/maya-tweener/raw/master/tweener-install.py) and drag the file into Maya's viewport.

-If you prefer to manually install the plug-in, refer to "Manual Installation" further down this page.
+If you prefer to manually install the plug-in, refer to "Installation" page in the wiki.

 ## Description